Testing Creative Concepts and how to do it

 Qualitative research on brand theme lines, logos and marks is not worth the paper upon which it is printed.

-John Wooden, the former UCLA Basketball Coach Emeritus, and winner of 10 NCAA National Championships while at UCLA, was fond of admonishing that we should “Never mistake activity for achievement.”
+John Wooden, the former UCLA Basketball Coach Emeritus, and winner of 10 NCAA National Championships, was fond of admonishing that we should “never mistake activity for achievement.”

-We are surprised many companies still insist that we conduct it.
-We do it for them, reluctantly.
-But, not simply because it is a benign waste of their money (see number 1 below).
-But, because many times the results are quite simply cancerous (see number 2 below).
+We are surprised many companies still insist we conduct it.
+These research projects are a benign waste of their money (see number 1 below).
+And, many times, the results are quite simply cancerous (see number 2 below).

 Testing Creative Concepts.
 Scenario Number One